JarrettSpiker/530Project/README.md

     - expect large inputs to take a few minutes
     - GIVE JAVA more heap space.
 To give it, say, 6 gigs, run as `java -Xms6G -Xmx6G programName`.
 If you use eclipse (or any IDE) , those arguments go in the JVM arguments of the run configuration

+# Getting Generated Files Output

+You will want to run the `multipleGeneratedFiles.rb` script from the scripts directory (like, actually run the script in the directory, if you call it from somewhere else it might not work).

+The call will look something like this

+`./multipleGeneratedFiles.rb -d ~/test1/ -e 5 -a 2 -A 5 -f 1 -F 3 -r 1 -R  10  -m 5000 -l 10000 -i 5000 -M 5000 -L 10000 -I 5000`

+The arguments which you need to specify are as follows:

+  - -d a working directory.
+This should be a directory which exists and doesnt contain anything important, as the script will delete everything currently in the directory.

+  - -e the number of expreriments to run.
+These are probabalistic, so you will get different results for the same input, so it can be nice to run each experiment multiple times

+  - -a and -A the lower and upper bounds (inclusive) for the alphabet size, respectively.

+  - -f and -F the lower and upper bounds (inclusive) for the factor used when determining the probabilities of the alphabet (1-grams).
+The lower the value, the higher the entropy of the alphabet

+  - -r and -R the lower and upper bounds (inclusive) for the n-gram ranges.

+  - -m -l and -i these are the lower (m) and upper (l) bounds of the learning sample sizes.
+This is the size of the sample which is generated, and then used to generate the imperfect huffman codes. -i is the increment, the amount to add to the lower bound with each test case.
+So if you put -m 100 -l 300 -i 40, test cases will be run for sample sizes of 100, 140, 180, 220, 260, 300.

+  - -M -L and -I these are the lower (M) and upper (L) bounds of the testing sample sizes.
+This is the size of thefile which will be encoded with the huffman codes. -I is the increment, the amount to add to the lower bound with each test case.
+So if you put -M 100 -L 300 -I 40, test cases will be run for testing sizes of 100, 140, 180, 220, 260, 300.

+You are welcome to make the lower and upper bound the same value, if you dont want to test over different values for that input.
+A test case will be run for EACH POSSIBLE COMBINATION of inputs in the ranges specified, and this gets big reaaaallly quick if you make all of the ranges large.

+v

+# Getting Natural Language Output

+To start, most of the same rules apply here as in the Generate Files output, just with a different script and slightly different arguments

+To run this, though, you need to start with 2 things:
+  1. A directory with several txt files (the books directory from this project works)
+  2. A different txt file youd like to encode.
+If you want, you can just pull one of the files out of the books dir, but dont include that file in #1 then.

+So the script for this is: `multipleNaturalFiles.rb` and the call looks like this:

+`./multipleNaturalFiles.rb -d /Users/jspiker/test2 -a 2 -A 10 -b ../books -n 1 -n 10 -e 2 -t /Users/jspiker/kingarthur.txt`

+  - -d a working directory.
+This should be a directory which exists and doesnt contain anything important, as the script will delete everything currently in the directory.

+  - -e the number of expreriments to run.
+These are probabalistic, so you will get different results for the same input, so it can be nice to run each experiment multiple times

+  - -a and -A the lower and upper bounds (inclusive) for the alphabet size, respectively.

+  - -n and -N the lower and upper bounds (inclusive) for the n-gram ranges.

+  - -b is the directory with the text files which will be used to generate huffman encodings(the #1 dir described above)

+  - -t the txt file you want to encode.
+This will be used for all test cases (#2 described above)

+The output will be written to an output file inside of the working directory specified.
+It is ALMOST a csv, it just needs column headers.
+It is easy enough to just import it into excel or an excel equivalent

 # Generating Encodings

 You can either generate codings based on English or on a generated language.